EnterpriseDB/tpa/RELNOTES.md

   Ansible 2.9 is no longer supported, neither as the community distribution nor as the 2ndQuadrant fork.
+  Please note that, per the previously issued deprecation notice, this release completely removes support for 2ndQuadrant Ansible, which is no longer maintained.
+In addition, after Ansible 8 became the default in version 23.29, this version requires Ansible 8 or newer.
+To ensure you have a compatible Ansible version, please run tpaexec setup after updating TPA as detailed in the documentation.

   Users who have been using the `--skip-tags` option to `tpaexec deploy` should move to the new `--excluded_tasks` option.